Tomas-Lawton/Street_View/README.md

 Client is now running, so app is now running automatically.
 You can also run rpm run dev

 ## Usage
-With the server and client now running, they will automatically syncronise user and moderator data.
+With the server and client now running, they will automatically sync.

-Simply navigate to the /user and /moderator routes in seperate Chrome tabs to open the views.
+Navigate to the /user and /moderator routes in seperate Chrome tabs to open the views.

 You will need to add your API key.

 ```
 http://localhost:8081/moderator